adamisom/message-ai/docs/memory.md

 ### Sunday 10/26

+5:55pm sub-phases 4-6 of phase4-paid-tier are implemented but not yet tested (whereas sub-phases 1-3 have had basic manual testing)

-my real test user is <adamisom@hey.com> with display name "adam3-Hey"
+4:00pm my real test user is <adamisom@hey.com> with display name "adam3-Hey"

 ### Saturday 10/25